 Our staff works to dismantle the legal barriers, challenges, and obstacles that prevent women from obtaining the full spectrum of their rights.
 We achieve this through the strategies of:

 Raising-Awareness: The targets of Kayan’s awareness-raising activities include Palestinian women in Israel, the Palestinian society in Israel, employers, and the public at large.
 The goal of all of our awareness-raising efforts is to disseminate knowledge on Palestinian women’s rights, and to break down social norms that serve as barriers to the attainment of Palestinian women’s rights.
 Each year Kayan’s staff gives legal rights lectures and workshops to over 1,000 Palestinian women in Israel.
 After each of these activities, attendees approach our staff for free legal aid.
-This shows the prevalence of violations against Palestinian women’s rights, and the importance of combining awareness-raising with legal aid, as we not only inform women of their rights, but provide them with a direct service to claim them.
+This shows the prevalence of violations against Palestinian women’s rights and the importance of combining awareness-raising with legal aid, as we not only inform women of their rights, but provide them with a direct service through which they can be claimed.